alexfernandez/alexfernandez.github.io/2017/origins-language.md

 This well-known fact means that all of our knowledge about how language evolved before the invention of writing is pure speculation.
 Or is it?
+As a matter of fact,

-There are several sources of evidence about prehistoric languages.
+there are several sources of evidence about prehistoric languages.

 ### Physical Remains